Landlord-Tenant Law in Regina, Saskatchewan

 A landlord must not increase the rent more than twice each year.
 If not a member of a landlord’s association, then the landlord must give full year’s advance notice and not increase rent more than once in a year.

-Tenant & Landlord Responsibilities in SK
+Tenant & Landlord Responsibilities in Saskatchewan

 Tenant’s Responsibility to Pay Rent